-- 1. Get to know the author.
-Begin by reading "About the Author: 'She Was the Party'" at the back of the book. - 2.
-Address the following questions (in journal notebook): - What is important to know about the background of the author? - Where/when was the piece written/published? - What was happening culturally, historically, regionally or globally that probably influenced the writing of the essays? - Research the following terms: frame story, dialect
+- 1. Begin by reading "About the Author: Meet Gabriel Garcia Marquez" at the back of the book. - 2.
+Address the following questions: - What is important to know about the background of the author? - Where/when was the piece written/published? - In what language was the work originally written?

+- What was happening culturally, historically, regionally or globally that probably influenced the writing of the essays? - Research the elements and techniques of magical realism.
+What are some important elements of Marquez's authorial choices?